OpaceDigitalAgency/smashingappsv2/src/tools/article-smasherv2/docs/user-guide.md

 ## Frequently Asked Questions

-**Q: Do I need my own OpenAI API key?**
+**Q: Do I need my own API keys?**

-A: Yes, you need to provide your own OpenAI API key in the settings.
+A: Yes, you need to provide your own API keys in the unified admin interface.
+You can use OpenAI, Anthropic, Google, or other providers depending on your preference.
 This ensures you have full control over your API usage and costs.

 **Q: How much does it cost to generate an article?**

-A: The cost depends on the length of the article and the model used.
+A: The cost depends on the length of the article, the provider, and the model used.
 Typically, a 1500-word article using GPT-4o might cost between $0.50-$2.00 in API charges.
 Using GPT-4o-mini can reduce costs by 50-70%.
+Other providers like Anthropic or Google may have different pricing structures.

 **Q: Can I edit the content after it's generated?**